Economic Nexus by State

 The way states saw it, large online retailers like Wayfair, Overstock, or NewEgg were making millions of dollars in sales to buyers in their states but had an unfair advantage in that they weren’t required to collect sales tax from these buyers and remit it back to the state's treasury.

 Operating on that assumption, states like South Dakota decided to legally test the idea that e-commerce sellers were not required to collect sales tax from buyers in their state.
-They sued retailers like Wayfair et al., and the case went all the way to the Supreme Court.
+They sued retailers like Wayfair et al., and the case went to the Supreme Court.
+The Supreme Court agreed with the states.
+The Wayfair ruling allows states to pass economic nexus sales tax laws.

 How Economic Nexus Changed Sales Tax Collection